Vitamin B1 (thiamine or aneurine):

 Vitamin B3 (PP, niacin or nicotinamide):

-Like vitamin B2, it is one of the constituents of certain coenzymes which are involved in many cellular processes.
+Like vitamin B2, this is one of the constituents of certain coenzymes involved in numerous cellular processes.

 - Regulates hormones